 Apicoectomy – Root Canal Re-Treatment

-Sometimes the infection persists even after root canal therapy.
-In these cases, an apicoetomy, or root end resection can be performed to remove diseased tissue.
+Sometimes, the infection persists even after root canal therapy.
+In these cases, we’ll perform an apicoetomy to remove your diseased tissue.
+The procedure consists of three steps:

-- An incision is made to allow access to the base of the tooth.
-The inflamed or infected pulp is treated and the canals are carefully cleaned and shaped.
+- We make a small incision to access the base of your tooth, treating the inflamed or infected pulp and carefully cleaning the canals.

-- A small filling may be placed in the remaining tip of the tooth to seal the root canal.
-The gum tissue is stitched back into place.
+- We may place a small filling in the remaining tip of your tooth to seal the root canal.
+We’ll also stitch your gum tissue back into place.